you’re the best teacher

 Muscle memory is funny that way.
 On the one hand, it can be your best friend in the world.
 On the other, it can turn on you and reject the introduction of anything new.

-Learning a language, for example, is difficult.
+Learning a language, for example, is hard.
 Losing an accent is nearly impossible.
-Unlearning is infinitely harder than learning, so be careful what you learn.
+Unlearning is infinitely harder than learning so be careful what you learn.
 And don't get attached to any of it.

 Complacency is an evil.